almaan/stereoscope/README.md

 15.87x9.01     0.017025681    0.017077405    0.016912553    0.016671246
 5.83x27.97     0.019220736    0.018679986    0.017026993    0.017045338
 ```

-Whilst it would be legitimate to put a threshold on some of these values; for example setting all proportions lower than
+Whilst one could justify the usage of a ''threshold''; for example setting all proportions lower than
 a certain value to zero and renormalize.
-We choose to keep all values in the analysis - choose whatever strategy you
+We prefer not to adjust results and keep all values.
-feel is most appealing.

-**4.2 Visualizing results**
+**4.2 Visualization**

 We include a tool for quick visualization of the results in the stereoscope package - to run this simply do: